FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Bourgoin, Bourgoine, Bourgoing, le Bourgoing, Bourgoins, Bourgoines, Borgoin, Borgoine, Borgoing, le Borgoing, Bourgogne, Bourgognes, le Bourgogne, le Bourgognes, Borgognes, Borgogne, le Borgogne, le Borgognes, Bourgagne, Bourgagnes, Bourgone, Bourgones, Borgone, Borgones, Bourgon, Bourgons, Bourgonne, Bourgonnes, Borgon, Borgone, Borgonne and many more.

-Another 121 words (9 lines of text) are included under the topic Early Bourgogne Notables in all our PDF Extended History products.
+Another 34 words (2 lines of text) are included under the topic Early Bourgogne Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: